Ollie-HB/Ollie-HB/README.md

 **University of Amsterdam** (2016 - Sep 2017) – MA – Philosophy – (Merit - GPA of 79.1%)
 - Awarded a Distinction for Master’s Thesis.
-- During my Masters, I honed my problem solving, research, and critical thinking skills.
+- I honed my problem solving, research, and critical thinking skills.
 I studied Temporality and Time, Philosophical Literature, Philosophy of Language and Phenomenology. 🧠

 **University of Roehampton** (2012 - 2015) – BA – Philosophy – (1st BA Hons)
 - Graduated with a First Class Degree and was awarded the Vice Chancellor's Scholarship for my academic achievements.
-- During this degree, I first encountered Philosophical Logic, studying boolean logic, truth tables and other logical syntax, which proved helpful when learning coding principles. 🧮
+- Here, I first encountered Philosophical Logic, studying boolean logic, truth tables and other logical syntax, which proved helpful when learning coding principles. 🧮

 ## Hobbies